Epic Rap Battles of History provide examples of the following tropes:

 Gratuitous Russian: Vladimir Putin calls Rasputin, Stalin, Lenin, and Gorbachev "bitch" in Russian.

 Groin Attack: In round three, Hitler vows to kick Vader's balls (and face).
 Stalin also references the historical removal of Rasputin's "moose cock."
 Batman threatens to crush Sherlock Holmes's "British nuts until they're bangers and mash."
-There are many references to how William Wallace was castrated during his execution.
+There are many references to how William Wallace was castrated during his execution, and George Washington outright threatens to knee him in the "moose knuckle."

 BY THE POWER INVESTED IN ME BY THIS GIANT BALD BIRD